Spend time collecting enough data to geta reasonably reliable picture of your customer loyalty.

 Apple invests heavily in developing customer loyalty.
 They want to make sure their customers continue shopping with them across their entire product line.
 Why does Apple feel so strongly about customer loyalty?

 Read on to find out why the importance of customer loyalty is crucial for businesses growth in 2020.

 Customer loyalty is the act of choosing one company’s products and services consistently over their competitors.
 When a customer is loyal to one company, they aren’t easily swayed by price or availability.
 They would rather pay more and ensure the same quality service and product they know and love.

 Customer loyalty is the result of a company consistently meeting and exceeding customer expectations.
+Another study by Rare Consulting says that 83% of customers said their brand loyalty stemmed from the trust.
+In other words, loyalty is about likability and the ability to trust the product and brand.
 Customers that trust the companies they do business with will be more likely to purchase again in the future.

 Why is customer loyalty important?